 - Kava kava

-Acetyl l-carnitine is of particular interest.
-It is an amino acid that has been found to be beneficial for the treatment of conditions such as peripheral and diabetic neuropathy, and even Alzheimer’s disease.
+Acetyl l-carnitine is an amino acid that has been found to be beneficial for the treatment of conditions such as peripheral and diabetic neuropathy, and even Alzheimer’s disease.
 Most people with this condition have a carnitine deficiency, which has led to research being conducted into its effects.

 This research has shown that carnitine supplements can reduce insulin resistance, which has a direct effect on how cells can properly use glucose, leading to nerve regeneration.
 A number of other studies have also shown that acetyl l-carnitine supplements help nerves to regenerate, improve a patients’ ability to feel vibration in their limbs, and reduce pain.